-- "Cluster Configuration Guidelines" on page C-2 - "Installing Software for a Fibre Channel Cluster" on page C-11 - "Assigning/Removing Drive Letters for Windows 2000" on page C-17 - "Assigning/Removing Drive Letters for Windows NT" on page C-21 - "Troubleshooting" on page C-30
+- "Cluster Configuration Guidelines" on page C-2 - "Installing Software for a Fibre Channel Cluster" on page C-7 - "Assigning/Removing Drive Letters for Windows 2000 Datacenter" on page C-10 - "Troubleshooting" on page C-13

 Fiber Channel technology employs several physical topologies for node connectivity.
-Two of these topologies, the Fibre Channel Arbitrated Loop (FC-AL) and the Fibre Channel Switch Fabric (FC-SW) are well suited for Windows NT cluster configurations.
+Fibre Channel Switch Fabric (FC-SW) is well suited for Windows 2000 Datacenter cluster configurations.

-These Fibre Channel topologies simplify cluster configurations by eliminating many of the pitfalls that restrict the SCSI parallel bus when configured with multiple initiators.
-Issues such as bus termination, unfair arbitration, restrictive cable lengths and device addressibility are alleviated using the FC-AL topology.
-In short, the use of FC-AL or FC-SW in a cluster configuration is much more intuitive and practical for the NT Cluster solution.
+Fibre Channel Switch Fabric topology simplifies cluster configurations by eliminating many of the pitfalls that restrict the SCSI parallel bus when configured with multiple initiators.
+In short, the use of FC-SW in a cluster configuration is much more intuitive and practical for the NT Cluster solution.